Maximise your Avios, air miles and hotel points

 There is no Avios redemption availability via BA at the moment but clearly it is early days – it may appear later.
 I’m not sure what LATAM routes are and are not made available for redemption via BA, given how the airline is split into separate national carriers.

-Via Qatar Privilege Club:
+Via Qatar Airways Privilege Club:

 There is a Plan B though.
 LATAM is also a Qatar Airways ‘earn and burn’ Avios partnersee here.
-You will earn Avios AND Qatar Privilege Club tier points if you credit your flight to them.
-If you book a cash flight, compare the ‘earn’ tables of British Airways Executive Club and Qatar Privilege Club to see which is the best for your fare type.
+You will earn Avios AND Qatar Airways Privilege Club tier points if you credit your flight to them.
+If you book a cash flight, compare the ‘earn’ tables of British Airways Executive Club and Qatar Airways Privilege Club to see which is the best for your fare type.

-You should be available to redeem Avios for this flight via Qatar Privilege Club.
+You should be available to redeem Avios for this flight via Qatar Airways Privilege Club.
 This article shows how to link your BA and Qatar accounts.
 The snag is that LATAM redemptions need to be requested via an online form and you can’t check availability via the Qatar Airways website in advance.

 Via Virgin Flying Club: